GHOST-sfg/Baseline_tool/README.md

 ---

 ## License

-MIT — see your project’s chosen license if different.
+This project is licensed under the MIT License - see the [License] (License) file for details